Oracle: AI bet leads to rising debt and share price pressure

 For fiscal 2026, the company forecasted revenue of at least 67 billion USD, which corresponds to annual growth of 16-17%.
 Alongside RPO growth and sustained demand for OCI, this forecast created the foundation for continued positive momentum.
 Thus, Oracle consolidated its status as a serious player in the enterprise cloud infrastructure market, and its strategic investments appeared capable of delivering long-term returns for shareholders.

-Oracle Corporation Q1 FY2026 results
+Oracle Corporation Q1 2026 financial results

 • Revenue: 14.93 billion USD (+12% year-on-year)